 But I probably haven’t told her the whole day that I haven’t been able to feel my leg properly since the morning.
 And that I struggled at work.
 And then I struggled on the way home and all that kind of stuff.
 And I do it for the same reason that you do it is that she’s aware?
 She knows.
 Look, it’s kind of getting old.
 Not in that negative kind of way, but it’s old.

 I don’t need to say much more than Look, I’m tired.
-Legs hurting at the moment.
+My legs hurting at the moment.
 And she understands that she sort of says All right, don’t worry about it tonight.
-And also sometimes I’ll tell it look don’t make any plans for tomorrow because I’m I’m wrecked now I’m probably going to be wrecked tomorrow.
+And also sometimes I’ll tell it to look don’t make any plans for tomorrow because I’m wrecked now I’m probably going to be wrecked tomorrow.
 And then what will happen is I’ll wake up in the morning, had a fantastic night’s sleep.